mrtnvh/talks/packages/container-queries/slides/slides.md

 Let's bring this to a close, shall we?
 What did we learn today?
 With container queries, we can encapsulate adaptive styling in elements.
 It's the optimal solution for responsive component-based architectures, like design systems and component libraries.

 Size container queries and container relative units are available today in Chrome 105, Edge 105 and Safari 16.
-And there is a polyfill available, but keep in mind that this could lead to a Flash of unstyled Content when using SSR or Static Site Generation.
+And there is a polyfill available, but keep in mind that this could lead to a Layout shift when using SSR or Static Site Generation.

 The Container Queries umbrella is not limited to only querying dimensions.
 Querying computed styles, certain element states, and several more features, are in under discussion with CSS Working Group.
 -->